What a Decade of ML Infrastructure Taught Me About LLMs

 Failure Propagation

 In traditional ML, failures are loud.
 A preprocessing step errors out, a training run crashes, or a serving endpoint returns a 500.
-The failure propagates through code, producing traces you can actually follow.
+The failure propagates through code, producing stack traces, log entries, and metric anomalies you can actually follow.
+Even silent failures, the ones where the model produces wrong predictions without raising exceptions, tend to surface quickly in offline evaluation if the evaluation is well-designed, because the output of a classifier is a value that can be compared against ground truth mechanically.

 With LLMs, a model can generate a plausible-looking but incorrect tool call.
 The tool executes, returns a result, and the agent continues reasoning on bad data, producing confident output several steps later that is wrong in a way that only makes sense when you trace back through the full execution chain.
 No exception was raised.
 Nothing in the infrastructure metrics changed.
 The failure propagated through reasoning steps, not code steps.

-This is the sharpest way LLM systems amplify what was already difficult about traditional ML.
+Human review gates remain the most reliable mitigation for high-stakes decisions in agent systems, the same role that human-in-the-loop validation plays in traditional ML pipelines where automated evaluation is insufficient.
 The instinct to distrust silent success, built from years of watching pipelines complete without errors but produce wrong results, is exactly right.
 The layer where that distrust needs to be applied has shifted upward, from data and infrastructure into the model’s reasoning chain.
-Checkpoints, structured output validation, and human review gates are the equivalent of dead letter queues and retry logic in any serious async pipeline.
-The icp-collab framework was built with exactly this in mind.

 What Transfers and What Does Not

-Most foundational disciplines transfer cleanly: reproducible pipelines, proper observability, cost-aware capacity planning, async infrastructure designed for failure, and the general disposition that AI systems fail in non-obvious ways.
+Most foundational disciplines transfer cleanly: reproducible pipelines, proper observability, cost-aware capacity planning, async infrastructure designed for failure, and the general disposition that AI systems fail in non-obvious ways that automated metrics often do not catch immediately.

-What does not transfer automatically is the mental model for where failures occur.
+The mental model for where failures occur is what does not transfer automatically.
 Traditional ML engineers watch data quality, feature distributions, model drift, and infrastructure health.
-LLM systems need all of that plus application-layer correctness monitoring that the current tooling is still catching up to.
+LLM systems need all of that, plus application-layer correctness monitoring that the current tooling is still catching up to.
+Infrastructure health and model behavioral health are decoupled in LLM systems in a way they largely were not in traditional ML.
+A perfectly healthy serving cluster can be running a prompt that has drifted into producing wrong answers at a high rate, and nothing in the infrastructure layer will reflect that.